csmangum/portfolio/Airbnb Price Prediction/README.md

 # 8. Conclusion
 Unsurprisingly, the three boosting-based estimators performed similar in multiple circumstances, What was surprising, was how efficient Microsoft’s implementation is compared to scikit-learn's.
 Feature selection through a step-forward algorithm and very little impact on the metrics but had a small impact on runtime.
 Also, applying NLP to the listing description did provide a small impact to the overall results.

 My final selected model was the optimized LightGB model with a root-mean-squared-error of $43.47.
 The number of people the listing accommodates is a large influencer to the model as well as a cleaning fee.
 Both follow common sense thinking but it was interesting to see some of my engineered features like distance to Downtown LA as such a powerful predictor.
 There is some instability in the model and it likely won't generalize well.
-This model is specifically fitted to the marker area and does not transfer over to other markets.
+This model is specifically fitted to the market area and does not transfer over to other markets.

 ## Future Plans